mepsee/.github/profile/README.md

 ### Modular Stdlib Design

-in CSS, font style, box style, text layout, and more concerns can be mixed easily.
+In CSS, font style, box style, text layout, and more concerns can be mixed easily.
 Managing this complexity is important. so we categorize it by concerns.

-And actually, CSS describes properties as a list of separated modules.
+Also, CSS describes properties as a list of separated modules.
 But why do Web developers access them without namespacing?

 <table>
 <tbody>